 I sometimes go along to my best friend’s church.
 You’ve met Flo a few times.
-I like the sense of community, and I always say that God and I are grand acquaintances, but nothing more.
-One time, there was an anonymous Question & Answer session with the pastor, and one of the questions was regarding those who are differently abled, those who do not have the moral agency to make ethical choices in terms of how they live their lives.
+I like the sense of community, and I always say that God and I are great acquaintances, but nothing more.
+One time, there was an anonymous Question & Answer session with the pastor, and one of the questions was about those who have special needs, those who do not have the agency to make ethical choices in terms of how they live their lives.
 What happens to them after they die?
 Where do they get to go?
 How does judgment fit into their narrative?

 The pastor said (and forgive me for butchering the words) that because these vulnerable individuals cannot choose how they live, then they have not chosen to be bad; they’re kind of morally pure, I guess?
 And so they will get to go straight to heaven, kind of like priority boarding (you’ve never flown, but that’s when you can get on the plane first).

 Now, I don’t care whether heaven exists or not; it’s irrelevant to me and in some ways, neither this question nor this answer is particularly practical in helping you live the best life possible.
 But, dear Tom, I cried so much when he said this; I was a big blubbery soppy sister.